 Image credit: Instagram

-The influencer tagged the brand that sponsored her on the photo, adding the same tag in the caption and including another tag of a shop, where her followers can buy the same product.
+The influencer tagged the brand that sponsored them on the photo, adding the same tag in the caption and including another tag of a shop, where their followers can buy the same product.
 There is absolutely no need in including tons of tags just to increase exposure.
 For a winning Instagram marketing strategy, it is essential to keep them as relevant as possible.
 At the end of the day, your primary goal should be to deliver value that will ultimately bring the exposure you’re looking for.